 “The sponsorship of the Cradle to Career initiative is a natural fit for the Y,” said YMCA of Greater Cincinnati President and CEO Jorge Perez.
 “The COVID-19 pandemic and racial unrest across our country exemplifies the need to support all youth by providing for them an environment that helps them achieve goals, develop supportive relationships and find a sense of belonging.
 Now, more than ever, we need to work together to strengthen the youth development journey from cradle to career.”

-“The change in sponsorship from KnowledgeWorks to the YMCA will be an opportunity for us to rethink how we can better implement systems-level work,” said Haile/U.S. Bank Foundation Senior Vice President Leslie Maloney.
+“The change in sponsorship from KnowledgeWorks to the YMCA will be an opportunity for us to rethink how we can better implement systems-level work,” said Carol Ann and Ralph V. Haile, Jr. Foundation Senior Vice President Leslie Maloney.
 “Moving forward, we will renew and improve our engagement with the community.
 We will bring the community to the table to help us co-design what collective impact can and should look like in Greater Cincinnati.”

 StriveTogether network of nearly 70 such partnerships across the country was borne from StrivePartnership.
 KnowledgeWorks is proud to have founded both organizations and to have helped start a collective impact movement that is improving opportunities and outcomes for so many students.
 KnowledgeWorks will continue to provide funding to the organization for the next three years.